 - The drip tray has a sensor that pops up telling you when to empty it

 - It gives you a welcome package of 16 free Nespresso capsules with your machine

 - It’s kind of pricy, but there are always seasonal sales that make a purchase better for you.

 - It comes with a steam nozzle cleaning tool that needs a bit of work to remove and clean.

 - Depending on which model you buy, the surface is shiny, so fingerprints always show-up

 - It’s well built but is a bit heavy to move around on a countertop with one hand

 I couldn’t ask for more except a seasonal discount for this Nespresso Creatisa espresso machine.
 These discounts can save you anywhere from 100-150 dollars off the regular price.
 As for speed and ease of use, I liked how it warms up fast and is easy no-brainer coffee that tastes outstanding.

-If I had to compare it to get the same experience as from the coffee houses, it’s pretty darn close.
+If I had to compare it to get the same experience as the coffee houses, it’s pretty darn close.
 It even makes a very nice crema that sits on top of your espresso when it comes out.